borntofrappe/game-development/04 Match Three/Match Three 5/README.md

 ```

 It is not a complex structure, but the transitions introduced in between the states provide a bit of a challenge.
 Not to mention the transitions included in the states, like the title `Match 3` changing in color rapidly and one letter at a time.

+## Goal

+With this update I will forgo the time-based animations and create the different states, which can be alternated by pressing enter or a selection of keys.
+Here's the goal of the update:

+- introduce a start state in which the title and a menu are shown;

+- when pressing enter go to the play state, which incorporates the functional board;

+- when pressing a key, go to the gameover state, showing an appropriate message;

+- when pressing enter go back to the start state.

+Lather, rinse, repeat.

+Ultimately the gameover state ought to be shown when a timer hits 0.
+Ultimately there needs to be a victory, or level state showing the level being reached, but to get started with the structure of the game this seems to be enough.